rakivo/raylib-wasm/README.md

 # raylib-wasm
 - Library lets you run your raylib games in your browser and on your machine with NO CHANGES in your code.

-- We don't use any emscripten's and shit, only pure Rust and pure JavaScript, no dependencies (you only need to have wasm and raylib installed).
+- We don't use emscripten or anything like that, just pure Rust and pure JavaScript, no dependencies (you only need to have wasm and raylib installed).

-- You just need to setup your project properly and start your game development!

 - You can see a great example of using this library here: <https://github.com/rakivo/rust-raylib-hotreload-wasm-template>.
-This is a template, so you can start a new repo. with it.
+This is a template, so you can start a new repo with it.

-# Cons
+> [!NOTE]
-> Of course not all raylib functions are supported in browser atm, but if anyone is interested in this library, you can make a pull request, so I can see if I need to continue work on this peace of Software.
+> Of course not all raylib functions are supported in browser at the moment, but if anyone is interested in this library, you can make a pull request, so I can see if I need to continue work on this peace of software.

 # A process of porting a function from native to JS
-> First, you need to check, if the function any structs, or it should be reimplemented manually in `JS`, because it can't work properly in browser as it does natively, do that:
-- Go to `web_fns.rs`, add your desired function to the `extern` block in the `ffi` module:
+- Go to `src/web/fns.rs`, add your desired function to the `extern` block in the `ffi` module:
 ```rs
 extern "C" {
     // ...